dirkwhoffmann/vAmigaTS/Misc/Memory/README.md

 ### uninit1

 This test reads a chunk of words from FastRam memory space and writes them into the background color register.

-It is intended to visualize the values seen by the Amiga if no FastRam is present.
+Note: If no FastRam is present, the last value of the data bus is returned.

 ### uninit2

 This test displays the value of the first value in FastRam space.

+Note: If no FastRam is present, the last value of the data bus is returned.

 ---
 Dirk Hoffmann, 2020